 . . . . . . .

-It’s September 2016 and, 15 years later, I’m still asked, “What did being a volunteer in New York City after 9/11 mean to you?”
-And I still give thought to my wife's direct question upon return: “Was it life changing?”
+Years later, I’m still asked, “What did being a volunteer in New York City after 9/11 mean to you?”
+And I still give thought to my wife’s direct question upon return: “Was it life-changing?”

 It was.
 I’d been invited by Doctors Without Borders to help provide crisis care services to a community in great need.
 To this day, it’s easy to recall comments from conversations shared during that stay.
 What I heard were feelings reduced to words, sparked by the deepest of human emotion brought to the surface by visceral anger and heart-wrenching pain.

 A mother asked: “Why did my only daughter have to die?”

 A father said: “I’ve got four kids, she was the oldest, the one who followed in my footsteps — finance.
 I can’t but think if she had chosen a different profession that she might still be alive.”